mie00/plotter/README.md

 `make run`

-## Licence
+## Licensing

-this project is licenced under GPL
+Please see the LICENSE file.

 ## Contacts

-feel free to contact me at `mielawadi@gmail.com`
+feel free to contact me at `mielawadi@gmail.com`.